 Would you like to boost your sales this holiday season?
-In this post, I am going to share with you 7 tips that will sell your art online this holiday season.
+In this post, I will share 7 tips that will sell your art online this holiday season.

-Did you notice Halloween merchandise being displayed in your local store the week prior to school starting?
+Did you notice Halloween merchandise being displayed in your local store the week before school started?

-This is a sure sign that the summer is coming to an end and the race is on.
+This is a sure sign that the summer is coming to an end, and the race is on.
 The time of year when artists like you can prosper.
-But in order for you to do so, you will need to start preparing now.
+But for you to do so, you will need to start preparing now.

-During the first couple of years selling my art online, I felt like I was spinning like a top.
+During the first couple of years of selling my art online, I felt like spinning like a top.